mauvera94/notes-garage/Notes/Mau Notes.md

 ## Where to begin?

 Start wherever you’d like!
-Explore topics or fall into the rabbit hole by clicking on random note links (Make sure to *checkout the backlinks at the end of each note*).
+Explore topics or fall into the rabbit hole by clicking on random note links (Make sure to *checkout the backlinks in the "Links to this page" section at the end of each note*).
 Alternatively, you can begin with these areas of interest, here are a few of my favorites:

 - [[§ Product Management]]
 - [[§ Product Metrics]]